revloc02/dndMarkdown/colver-5e-homebrew.md

 #### Delaying

 You cannot use the _Ready Action_ under these rules, but you can instead choose to delay your turn.
-Instead of taking your turn on your initiative count, you simply act on a later initiative count, before or after other creatures as you choose.
+Instead of taking your turn on your initiative count, you simply act on a later initiative count, before or after other creatures actin later than you as you choose.

 #### Multiple Actions

-If an effect grants you an additional action without the use of a bonus action (like Fighter's Action Surge), choose which action you will do first and roll the appropriate initiative dice for each action except apply a +10 to the second actions's initiative roll.
+If an effect grants you an additional action without the use of a bonus action (like Fighter's Action Surge), choose which action you will perform first, and then roll the appropriate initiative dice for each of your chosen actions except apply a +10 to the second action's initiative roll.
 The creature will perform each action on the appropriate initiative count.

 #### Changing your Action